nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 ![Finished Weather application](media/tutorial-ionic2/figure-01.png)

-When you tap on the forecast tab, you should see the list of forecast periods as shown in the following figure:
+Tap the forecast tab, and you'll see the list of forecast periods shown in the following figure:

 ![Finished Weather application](media/tutorial-ionic2/figure-15.png)